KatTraxler/KatTraxler.github.io/_posts/2020-12-02-gcp-service-accounts-101.markdown

   - (.create) (.delete) (.setIamPolicy)

-## Service Accounts as Identities**
+## Service Accounts as Identities

-In GCP, service accounts, like other identity types such as Users and Groups, can be included as members in IAM Policies and granted permissions at any level within the resource hierarchy.
-Service accounts are not restricted to receiving permissions only within their home project.
+In GCP, service accounts, like other identity types such as users and groups, can be included as members in IAM Policies and assigned roles at any level within the resource hierarchy.
+Service accounts are not restricted to being granted roles within their home project.
 Similar to users and groups, service accounts can have cross-project permissions or even have access to resources in other organizations.

 ## Attaching a Policy to a Service Account

-When configuring IAM Policies for a Service Account, the entity granted permissions (the WHO) can be another Service Account.
-It can be advantageous to establish a pattern where a Service Account is granted permissions to impersonate another Service Account.
+When binding a policy to a service account, the principal granted permissions (the WHO) can be another service account.
+In fact, it can be advantageous to establish a pattern where a service account is granted permissions to impersonate another service account.

-In such scenarios, the Service Account performing the impersonation is the **WHO**, functioning as an identity.
-Meanwhile, the Service Account being impersonated serves as the target resource.
+In such scenarios, the service account performing the impersonation is the **WHO**, functioning as an principal.
+Meanwhile, the service account being impersonated serves as the target resource.